Metal Search

 Simply put, ferrous metals are precious metals that contain iron content as their main element.
 They make up 90% of all refined metal production worldwide, thanks to iron being one of Earth’s most abundant metals.
 The “ferro” in their name comes from the Latin word for iron.

 Along with an iron base, ferrous metals blend in carbon and other elements like chromium, nickel, and manganese to create super-strong alloys such as stainless steel, used in almost every industry.
+These alloys exhibit significant mechanical properties, such as high tensile strength and wear resistance, which make them indispensable in various applications.

 So whenever you see sturdy structures like bridges built to last generations, those trusty cast iron cooking pots that never warp in your kitchen, or even the durable frame bolting your mattress together – you’ve got a ferrous metal to thank.